Get

 How to Encourage Your Cat to Eat More or Gain Weight

-If you suspect your cat is not eating as much as they should or your cat is not gaining weight, you should always consult with your vet.
+If you suspect your cat is not eating as much as they should or your cat is not gaining weight, you should always consult with a vet.
 Once your vet has checked your kitty and ensured they are healthy, you can follow our tips for encouraging your cat to eat more and gain some extra ounces.
 Usually, cat owners ask how to help their cats burn calories.
 But in this case, we’re helping you put some meat on your cat’s bones.

-If you are trying to “fatten up” a stray or feral cat, you can follow these pieces of advice and speak to your vet about the situation.
+If you are trying to “fatten up” a stray or feral cat, you can follow these pieces of advice and speak to a vet about the situation.
 Remember that trapping a feral cat should only be done by trained individuals.
 If you have found a stray cat that you can handle, taking them to a vet is always the best option if you suspect they have a health condition.

 So, let’s look at ways you can add weight to your cat healthily.